wright-group/bluesky-in-a-box/README.md

-# wright-plans
+# bluesky-in-a-box

-Tools for the Wright Group to interface with the Bluesky ecosystem.

-This is currently just a playground.
-Nothing here right now.
+Bluesky services in docker containers, for use in Wright Group experimental orchestration.